We do not accept paper applications. Please apply online.

 Can you tell me my chances of being admitted into my degree program?

-No. The Office of Graduate Education only processes applications.
+No. The Graduate School only processes applications.
 The individual departments make the final decision on all complete degree applications therefore we cannot and will not speculate as to an applicant's admissibility.

 How do I reapply to the University?

 Applicants who wish to submit more than one application may do so by first creating a new account through the online application system for EACH application.
-Since every application you create is a separate file, items uploaded into one application cannot be shared with another, except for official transcripts submitted. .
-If you would like to reuse recommendations you have submitted for a previous application, please check with your department first.
-If they approve, please add the names of your previous recommenders to your new application and indicate that they will be submitting the recommendations as a hard copy (not online).
-If you indicate that they will submit the recommendations online, then we will not reuse your previous recommendation.
+Since every application you create is a separate file, items uploaded into one application cannot be shared with another.

 I have submitted my application, but I need to change the program or term.
 How do I do this?

-Applicants who have not received an admission decision yet and wish to change the program or term of entry for their applications will need to contact the Office of Graduate Education (email@example.com).
+Applicants who have not received an admission decision yet and wish to change the program or term of entry for their applications will need to contact the Graduate School (firstname.lastname@example.org).
 Applications can be deferred for up to one year of the original application admit term.